Ronan O’Gara Tells Amazing Story About Paul O’Connell’s Captaincy

 Ronan O’Gara had the pleasure of playing with Paul O’Connell for over 17 years with Munster, Ireland & The British & Irish Lions.

-When asked about his recent forced early retirement O’Gara recalled the brilliance of O’Connell’s captaincy.
+When asked last year about O’Connell’s forced early retirement following a devastating hamstring injury picked up at the 2015 Rugby World Cup, O’Gara recalled the brilliance of O’Connell’s captaincy.

 “Pretoria six years ago, he had the opportunity for immortality as captain of the Lions.
 But in that second test, I destroyed that dream for him, giving away the winning Boks penalty which Morne Steyn kicked from 53 metres.
 Paul was captain, it could have been his biggest achievement in the game”